Huang-Libo/Notebook/Ruby/Homebrew/ManPage.md

 - `--build-bottle`:
   Prepare the formula for eventual bottling during installation, skipping any post-install steps.
 - `--bottle-arch`:
-  Optimise bottles for the specified architecture rather than the oldest architecture supported by the version of macOS the bottles are built on.
+  Optimize bottles for the specified architecture rather than the oldest architecture supported by the version of macOS the bottles are built on.
 - `--display-times`:
   Print install times for each package at the end of the run.
 - `-i`, `--interactive`: